Edit Blog Post

 After failing to decipher the mysteries of Segovian eating times last night, I enter the breakfast room at about what I would consider to be a normal breakfast time having no idea what to expect.
 There are people here eating breakfast, but if they’re staying at a hotel they’re probably not Segovians, so I’m really no closer to solving the mystery.

 The first stop is the first floor of the belltower.
 I think it’s good that we have stopped here.
 Some of the older members of the group look like they might be in need of an ambulance if they try to go any further without a break.
 We sit and watch a spectacular audio visual display on the history of the Cathedral projected on three of the tower’s four sandstone walls.
-Fortunately there are English subtitles, although they are projected just above the rest of the visual display, and trying to read them while the walls all around me look like they're moving is giving me a slight dose of vertigo.
+Fortunately there are English subtitles, although they are projected just above the rest of the visual display, and trying to read them while the walls all around me look like they're moving is making me feel a tad nauseous.

 The Cathedral was built in the 16th century after the previous Cathedral was destroyed during the War of the Communities of Castile, which was an uprising by the locals against the rule of King Charles I. The original mahogany spire, which had been the tallest in Spain, was destroyed by a fire caused by a massive thunderstorm in 1614.